 Help By Voting for Moxie

 Currently, Moxie is in the running for the National Hero Dog Award.
+Thanks to all who voted, Moxie made it into the top 3 and is closer to making the finals.
+Voting continues until July 22nd.
 This is not about “winning” a contest.
 This is about gaining an opportunity to receive a platform to talk more about mental health, chronic illness, provide more education, and fund more service dogs for Veterans and non-Veterans.

 Please vote for us here: https://www.herodogawards.org/dog/2022/service/moxie